Herlev Eagles: History

 In spring 2009 as a result of the financial pressures accrued over the previous seasons a new club was founded, however, the new side still retains the history and lineage of Herlev Ishockey Klub.
 The initial plan was for this team to play in the AL-Bank Ligaen, however, due to financial issues the team were required to return to Division 1.
 After spending a couple of seasons in the second tier, professional hockey returned to Herlev in 2011 when the team, who had reverted to the Herlev Eagles moniker, returned to the AL-Bank Ligaen.
-The teams first season back in the top flight saw the team signing some marquee names, including that of Kim Staal, who returned to his home-town club having played extensively across Sweden, as well as Finn Tomas Sinisalo and talented youngster Frederik Storm from nearby Gentofte, joining Thor Dresler, the leading scorer in franchise history.
+The team's first season back in the top flight saw the team signing some marquee names, including that of Kim Staal, who returned to his home-town club having played extensively across Sweden, as well as Finn Tomas Sinisalo and talented youngster Frederik Storm from nearby Gentofte, joining Thor Dresler, the leading scorer in franchise history.
 Herlev fared well in their first season back in the top division, finishing 6th out of 10 teams in the regular season, however, they lost to SønderjyskE in the opening round of the play-offs.
 The 2010s have seen Herlev remain in the bottom half of the top tier, known as the Metal Ligaen from 2014 onwards, including the disastrous 2016–17 season where the team managed to win only one game in regulation time.
 Despite this however, they have avoided relegation and have remained in the Metal Ligaen.
 The Eagles were in 7th position out of 10 teams during the 2019–20 season when the play-offs were cancelled as a result of the COVID-19 pandemic.
 This marked their best result since 2012.
 They would finish in 7th position again the following season, and would be swept in the open round of the play-offs by the Aalborg Pirates.

 Club structure

 The Herlev Eagles is the professional side attached to Herlev Ishockey Klub.
 The club operates a range of teams, including a reserve team in the 1st Division, and multiple youth teams across a variety of ages.
 Herlev Ishockey Klub's Women's team is one of Denmark's successful, having repeatedly appeared in the IIHF European Women's Champions Cup as Danish champions.
 The competition was last played in 2015, with the Herlev side making it through the 2nd round.

-The teams supporters club is known as Ørneborgen, or 'Eagles Nest', and focuses on raising funds for the team.
+The team's supporters club is known as Ørneborgen, or 'Eagles Nest', and focuses on raising funds for the team.